balatarsini-hub/Python_Scripts_Bala/CPD and LDB/O+O/CPD/README.md

 2. Change the path

 <br> **Bodycare estimate**
-1. Update files to the latest path <br>
+1. Update files to the latest path (refer the scripts and search for the paths accordingly to find out which file i have used. <br>
-2. Change REPORT_HEADER_ROW if needed
+2. Change REPORT_HEADER_ROW if needed.
+Sometime the brands row number will change. (eg. last quarter in bodycare pulse report the header was in 10th row, so I put 10.
+If row has changed means change the row number)